Wrongful Death Attorneys in Portland, OR

 If your loved one passed away due to the fault of another person or entity, filing a wrongful death claim can be an essential stepping stone in your family’s recovery.
 Partnering with an experienced attorney will make all the difference in the outcome of your wrongful death case.

-At Pickett Dummigan McCall LLP, our attorneys who specialize in wrongful death cases take a compassionate and comprehensive approach.
+At Pickett Dummigan Weingart LLP, our attorneys who specialize in wrongful death cases take a compassionate and comprehensive approach.
 We use our extensive knowledge, skills, resources, and experience to pursue full and fair emotional and financial compensation for all your losses, including:

 - Medical and hospital expenses